Nicoleha/GitHub/README.md

 # LIFE Quote
-#### Life quote is an app designed to to create quotes and add the to the other quotes of renown authors, January 28th 2019
+#### The github application is an application where the user enters his/her user name and then can view the information of the account user, February 4th 2019

 #### By **NICOLE H.**
 ## Description
-Life quote is an app designed to to create quotes and add the to the other quotes of renown authors.
-Through life quote the user inputs his/her name and then creates a quote.
-The user also has an option of upvoting or downvoting a quote basing on the preference.

 ## Setup/Installation Requirements
 * Open your computer
 * Connect to internet